jozuza/MDS/POMPE MDS/MDS analysis.md

 ```

 ```
-#Open hdr.txt file and add the folowing lines after the last ##INFO line
+#Open hdr.txt file using any editor and add the folowing lines after the last ##INFO line
 ##FILTER=<ID=GENOTYPED,Description="Site was genotyped">
 ##FILTER=<ID=GENOTYPED_ONLY,Description="Site was genotyped only">
 ```